BrentKitch/LeetCode/README.md

 ## AddTwoNumbers
 Solved.
 Using if statements and having the function call itself.
 108ms with 27.9MB memory.
 Faster than 76.71% of submissions with less memory usage than 9.09%.

+## 1342.
+Number of Steps to Reduce a Number to Zero
+Solved.
+Using a while loop to reduce the number and a switch case to check if number is odd or even.
+Faster than 65.53% with less memory usage than 100% of submissions.